CarolinaPB/polish-assembly-shortreads/README.md

 ### Create hpc config file ([good example](https://www.sichong.site/2020/02/25/snakemake-and-slurm-how-to-manage-workflow-with-resource-constraint-on-hpc/))

-Necessary for snakemake to prepare and send jobs
+Necessary for snakemake to prepare and send jobs.
+Recommended - give the profile a name related to this pipeline (ex: polish-assembly)

 #### Start with creating the directory
 ```